rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W2.md

 ### Skeletonization and the Medial Axis Transform

 The **skeleton** and **medial axis transform (MAT)** are stick-figure representations of a region `X subset R^2`.
-Simply speaking, one might start a "grassfire"" at the boundary of the region, and the skeleton is then defined as the set of points at which two fire fronts meet.
+Simply speaking, one might start a "grassfire" at the boundary of the region, and the skeleton is then defined as the set of points at which two fire fronts meet.

 Example:

 ![](./Figures/VisComp_Fig2-14.PNG)

 With a **medial axis transform** you remember for each point on the skeleton the distance you travelled to get to that point.
 This way, the whole shape can be reconstructed from a MAT.